ZoneMinder/zoneminder/README.txt

   they can be found defined in zm_config.php for general formats or zm_html_view_timeline.php for timeline specific ones.

-o     FEATURE - The global 'ZM_NO_MAX_FPS_ON_ALARM' option has been  replaced  by a 'Maximum Alarm FPS' settings  for  each monitor.
-This means that you can now choose whether to limit the frame rate when an alarm occurs on a per monitor basis and can  configure monitors to have a higher frame rate but  not unlimited  whereas  previously it was the  normal  frame  or unlimited with no facility for more precise configuration.

-o    FEATURE - Added facility for executing binaries to dump a backtrace  to  the logs on receipt of a fatal  signal.
+o    FEATURE - The global `ZM_NO_MAX_FPS_ON_ALARM' option has been replaced by a `Maximum Alarm FPS' settings for each monitor.
+This means that you can now choose whether to limit the frame rate when an alarm occurs on a per monitor basis and can configure monitors to have a higher frame rate but not unlimited whereas previously it was the normal frame or unlimited with no facility for more precise configuration. o    FEATURE - Added facility for executing binaries to dump a backtrace to the logs on receipt of a fatal signal.
 This should help debugging should any crashes occur.
 However it does depend on those facilities being available on the host system.
 If they are not then this feature will be disabled.
-It can also be disabled via the -enable-crashtrace=no option to configure.

-o     FEATURE  - Configuration of local monitors now  includes more  drop  down  selectors to guide users towards  sensible values.
+It can also be disabled via the -enable-crashtrace=no option to configure. o     FEATURE  - Configuration of local monitors now  includes more  drop  down  selectors to guide users towards  sensible values.